 • Create a portal with tools for understanding and documenting needs—online, Web-based, Turbo Tax® approach.
 Make a portal that shows how other agencies have met needs, helping others to further understand their own needs.

 • Don’t let vendors define your operational needs—Do it yourself!
-(DIY) Using the Findings
+(DIY)

 At SEARCH, we have the opportunity to work with public safety agencies around the country, literally from Guam to Puerto Rico, in just the past couple of years alone.
 Findings from the 2006 National Interoperability Summit have provided a rich source of advice from individuals directed to their peers in other agencies.
 Through conferences, workshops, publications, and direct assistance in individual projects, we have shared advice from all the focus groups, including this on operational needs.

 We find that real end users often wake up during these presentations and conversations, having been previously too often subjected to endless techno-babble parading as the solution to their problems.
 When they hear that true measures of success in communications systems are their operational benefits, users regain a voice in stating what the real outcomes of needs analysis and requirements statements are all about.